dcaffer07/Arduino.cc-review-E2/README.md

 }

 ```
-Code credit goes to [Zach S.](https://github.com/zsiller38/Engineering2-Arduino) I did my code on the device at school not on aurduino.cc, and so when submitting this at home on my chromebook I don't have the code.
-Put all in aurduino.cc!
+Code credit goes to [Zach S.](https://github.com/zsiller38/Engineering2-Arduino) I did my code on the device at school not on arduino.cc, and so when submitting this at home on my chromebook I don't have the code :(.
+Put all in arduino.cc!
 (Comments applied were own)

 And here it is in all its glory (evidence)